CESPED: a new benchmark for supervised particle pose estimation in Cryo-EM: Reconstructed volumes

-This appendix shows the volumes reconstructed for the best performing examples of the Image2Sphere model on our benchmark.
-As it is shown in all three cases, the quality of the central region of the protein is quite close to the one of the ground-truth.
-However, the density for the regions that are at the edges of the macromolecule are much worse.
+This appendix shows the volumes reconstructed for some of the best performing examples of the Image2Sphere model on our benchmark.
+As is shown in all the cases, the quality of the central region of the protein is quite close to the one of the ground truth.
+However, the density for the regions that are at the edges of the macromolecule is much worse.
 This is in line to what could be expected if there were some degree of inaccuracy in the angular estimation, as the magnitude of the errors in the volume is proportional to both the angular error and the radius of the macromolecule.